-Purkey et al., 2018; Wicki et al., 2021; Reichert et al., 2015; Voinov et al., 2016).
-This process is especially difficult for non-expert stakeholders.
-To facilitate this process, watershed planning system that utilizes user-friendly interfaces for ease of use for stakeholders without intensive specialized knowledge of BMP scenario analysis becomes the uncontested choice-designed to integrate diverse models and tools corresponding to different watershed planning stages, including watershed models, scenario analysis tools, and optimization tools (Martin et al., 2016; Sugumaran et al., 2004; Walling and Vaneeckhaute, 2020).
-They are expected to generate one or several comprehensive optimal BMP scenarios through effective communication between stakeholders in diverse roles tools supports the overall optimization of BMP roadmap multistage implementation plans under stepwise investment constraints that involve multiple stakeholders.
-Therefore, to resolve this issue, this study aims to designed and developed a web-based participatory system to iteratively assist various stakeholders in setting proposing investment constraints, optimizing roadmaps, analyzing results, and developing reaching unanimous plans.
+To the best of our knowledge, no watershed planning systems or software tools support the overall optimization of multistage implementation plans under stepwise investment constraints that involve multiple stakeholders.
+To resolve this issue, this study designed and developed a web-based participatory system to iteratively assist various stakeholders in setting investment constraints, optimizing roadmaps, analyzing results, and developing unanimous plans.
 The basic idea and overall design of the system are introduced in Section 2.
-The case study system implementation with a case study of an agricultural watershed planning system for mitigating soil erosion is implemented as an example presented in Section 3.
-The multi-stakeholders role-play experimental design, results, and discussion are presented in Section 4 to verify the validity and practicality of this system design.
+The system implementation with a case study is presented in Section 3.
+The experimental design, results, and discussion are presented in Section 4.
 Conclusions and future work are presented in Section 5.